 But, the needs of the larger community have changed.
 Over the last seventy-five years, the city of Rochester has experienced an unprecedented growth in poverty.
 By almost every measure, Rochester is struggling.
 The child poverty rate has grown to 51.9%, the extreme poverty rate has increased to 16.8%, and we now rank 3rd in overall poverty among the nation’s seventy-five largest metropolitan areas with a rate of 33.1%.
 With a mission grounded in the love of Christ and a vision to Do More Good, Asbury First has responded, embracing outreach to the community as one of our core values.
 In 2018, Asbury First served 40,000 meals, packed/delivered 1,000 grocery bags, clothed 6,000 families, and cared for over 600 sick persons.
 We did all of this service in largely inaccessible spaces spread across our three-building campus.
 As the demand for clothing, food, and basic medical attention grows, our current facilities are no longer adequate.
 We need a new kind of community house.

-This year we hope to begin converting 1010 East Avenue into a newly renovated and accessible Outreach Center.
+Soon we hope to begin converting 1010 East Avenue into a newly renovated and accessible Outreach Center.
 This will allow us to centralize services, share resources, and put the needs of our guests first.
 It also marks a shift in our focus to a more holistic approach to caring for the needs of our guests.
-Our goal is to break ground in the fall of 2019 so that we can dedicate the new Outreach Center on our 200th Anniversary in 2020.
-In order to do this, however, we need to raise another $1.5 million in commitments this spring.
 With your help, we can make sure that 1010 continues to be a home for community during the next 75 years—a visceral reminder that we are better together.